danielgroves/danielgroves.net/src/adventures-photography/_posts/2019-04-09-eurovelo-croatia.md

 ---

 Leaving Dubrovnik saw Max and I crossing 500-meter [Franjo Tudjman Bridge](https://en.wikipedia.org/wiki/Franjo_Tu%C4%91man_Bridge_(Dubrovnik) "Franjo Tudjman Bridge on Wikipedia") after just 30 minutes of riding.
 It was here we spotted the first set of bike tourers that we didn’t get a chance to talk to.
-The D8 was simply too busy, and they had their heads down going into Dubrovnik.
+We were cycling along the Adriatic Highway, also known as the D8; it was simply too busy, and they had their heads down going into Dubrovnik.

 We spent the day glued to the coast, dipping in and out of bay after bay, looking at the yachts of those that Max would describe only as “the flithy rich” — it was hard to disagree with him.
 Despite the constant variation in gradient we made good progress, and soon spotted another group of tourers stopped on the other side of the road, which seemed like a good chance to stop for a few minutes.
-We quickly found the other group were cycling from Spain to Dubrovnik, this would be the final day of their tour.
+We quickly found the other group were cycling from Spain to Dubrovnik.
+This would be the final day of their tour.

 {% figure %}
   {% img src: 20160617-DSCF7696, alt: Max with his rear wheel. %}